Ptiful/Recipes/README.md

 Need to refactor
 Typesense ?
-Connection to MongoDb automatic ?
+Automatic connection to MongoDb ?
 Docker ?
 API ?